 The resort is designed with South Pacific Island theming along the beach of Seven Seas Lagoon.
 Legend has it that John Lennon signed the paperwork that officially split up the Beatles at the Polynesian Resort in 1974.

 Dining options include

 - Captain Cook’s

 Legend has it that John Lennon signed the paperwork that officially split up the Beatles at the Polynesian Resort in 1974.

 Read our extended review of Wilderness Lodge for further information on this resort.

 Disney’s Wilderness Lodge opened on May 28th, 1984.
 Wilderness Lodge is reminiscent of Old Faithful Inn at Yellowstone Park.
 This is a deluxe resort but is usually slightly cheaper than the other Magic Kingdom resorts.

-An 82-foot-tall stone fireplace is the centrepiece of the impressive 6 storey lobby.
+An 82-foot-tall stone fireplace is the centerpiece of the impressive six-story lobby.
 A bubbling hot spring in the lobby expands outside the building into a roaring waterfall flowing into the swimming area.
 A geothermal “geyser” erupts hourly at the edge of Bay Lake.
 Wilderness lodge certainly has some of the most impressive theming across any Disney World Resort.